 There’s no denying the surge of popularity with Vaping – especially within the past decade or so.
-These battery-powered devices are almost everywhere to be seen and smelled – as many of today’s popular e-liquids have grown beyond the traditional smoky tobacco and have progressed to less obtrusive flavoring like Strawberry Watermelon POP or even Pink Lemonade Risky.
+These battery-powered devices are almost everywhere to be seen and smelled.
+Many of today’s popular e-liquids have grown beyond the traditional smoky tobacco and have progressed to less obtrusive flavoring like Strawberry Watermelon POP or even Pink Lemonade Risky.

 With these seemingly harmless and admittedly delightful flavors, it’s no wonder why e-cigarettes are the most commonly used forms of tobacco among America’s Youth today.
 Are these devices as harmless as they appear?
 Some speculate that vaping does not seem as hazardous as traditional cigarette smoking.
 If that is true, how harmful can these vapors really be?

 Firstly, it’s important to understand the Mechanism behind how e-cigarettes, e-vaporizers, and other electronic nicotine system works.

 When it comes to Vaping, the device used is known as a Vaporizer – this is an inhalation device.
 There are three components to these devices: The battery, atomizer, and the e-liquid.
 These battery-powered devices are roughly the size of a conventional cigar or larger.
 Although with the increasing popularity, some devices are becoming smaller.
 When the user puffs on the device, it activates the component (atomizer) that heats or vaporizes the replaceable liquid inside.
 The user then is able to inhale the vapors produced and so begins the cycle.